sort order: page size:

 City Politics: The Candidates on Subway Crime; The Politics and Policy of Empowering Skilled Workers; 100 Years of 100 Things: Women in the Military (episode)

-Katherine Sharp Landdeck, professor of history and director of Pioneers Oral History Project at Texas Woman's University, talks about American women in the military over the 100 years. (article)
+As our centennial series continues, Katherine Sharp Landdeck, professor of history and director of Pioneers Oral History Project at Texas Woman's University and the author of The Wome... (article)

-Elizabeth Kim and Ramsey Khalifeh, Gothamist and WNYC reporters, share their reporting on how candidates are approaching a big issue on voters' minds: public safety in the subways. (article)
+Elizabeth Kim, Gothamist and WNYC reporter, and Ramsey Khalifeh, Gothamist and WNYC transportation reporter, share their reporting on how each candidate is approaching a big issue on ... (article)

 NYS Budget Deal; Assessing the First 100 Days of Trump 2.0; NYC Health Department Braces for Federal Budget Cuts; National Politics and Your College Decisions; Music for the Navy Yard (episode)

-David Remnick, editor of The New Yorker and the host of The New Yorker Radio Hour, offers his assessment of the first 100 days of President Trump's second term. (article)
+David Remnick, editor of The New Yorker and the host of The New Yorker Radio Hour, offers his assessment of the first 100 days of President Trump's second term, and the opposition tha... (article)